PrefectHQ/prefect/docs/orchestration/faq/faq.md

 Prefect Flows have heartbeats that signal to Prefect Cloud that your Flow is alive.
 If Prefect didn’t have heartbeats, Flows that lose communication and die would permanently be shown with a Running state in the UI.
 Most of the time, we have seen “no heartbeat detected” to be a sign of memory issues.
 In version 0.15.4 and above, additional logging has been added that propagates the real error in the event this error happens.

-You can [configure heartbeats to use threads instead of processes.](orchestration/concepts/services.html#heartbeat-configuration) This has proven to be more stable for a lot of users.
-In the event that the Flow continues to fail after switching to using threads, some users have had success in making the failing task a subflow, and then turning off heartbeats for the subflow.
+You can [configure heartbeats to use threads instead of processes.](/orchestration/concepts/services.html#heartbeat-configuration) This has proven to be more stable for many users.
+In the event that the flow continues to fail after switching to using threads, some users have had success in making the failing task a subflow, and then turning off heartbeats for the subflow.

 ### How do I attach other loggers to the Prefect logger?